rthaut/deviantART-Filter/README.md

 ## Overview
 Have you ever been bothered by seeing deviations (submissions) from certain users while browsing [deviantART](https://www.deviantart.com)?
 Now you can quickly and permanently hide all deviations from any user!
-Install deviantART Filter in your web browser of choice, then either a.) enter their username on the settings panel, or b.) simply click the new red X that appears in the top right corner of any thumbnail image to filter that user.
+Install deviantART Filter in your web browser of choice, then either a.) click the new red X that appears in the top left corner of any thumbnail image, or b.) type in their username on the settings panel.
+After that, you will no longer see any deviations submitted by that user.

 ![deviantART Filter Promotional Image](https://raw.githubusercontent.com/rthaut/deviantART-Filter/master/resources/screenshots/Promo.png)